Mssjim/discord-server-mirror/README.md

 `typing` - If true, the self will simulate the message typing time before sending.

+`ignoreWebhooks` - If true, weebhook messages will be ignored.

 `tokens` - An array of account tokens.
 You need to have at least one token.
 > Multiple tokens can be separated by commas:
 > ```json